-Functions and options are ascribed to utility, but Opera Touch should also be visually poignant, allowing users to have a linear continuity in terms of aesthetic design.
-To point this out, we´ve added nicer animations along with better screen transitions and refined graphics.
+Functions and options are ascribed to utility, but Opera Touch should also be visually poignant, allowing users to have linear continuity in terms of aesthetic design.
+To do this, we’ve added nicer animations along with better screen transitions and refined graphics.

 This is not a feature, but an equally important aspect which we maintain.
-Cleaner programming allows for a better user experience; we also mitigated bug issues and improved reliability.
+Cleaner programming allows for a better user experience; we’ve also mitigated bug issues and improved reliability.

 24. Reduced package size

-Finally, we’ve reduced the download size of the package so it’s more palpable for those with storage issues, emphasizing the lightweight nature of our browser.
+Finally, we’ve reduced the download size of the package so it’s more manageable for those with storage issues, reflecting the lightweight nature of our browser.

 Red Dot in Communication Design Award

-On another note, we now have solid proof that Opera Touch, one of the smallest and fastest browsers around, is also the best designed one.
+On another note, we have further proof that Opera Touch, one of the smallest and fastest browsers around, is also the best designed one.
 We won the Red Dot in Communication Design award back in October and soon we’ll share some more news about a further award we’ve secured.